fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 We expect that there is some object alice2 where name matches '(?i)alice'.
 We expect that there is some object bob2 where credits is less than 15.

+# Simple Match Constraint

+We call init and we write the answer into studyRight.
+We match some university uni and some student alice where credits is greater than min-credits of uni.